dsantiago89/WakCropImages/README.md

 ## WakCropImages Widget for [Wakanda](http://wakanda.org)

 The __WakCropImages__ widget allows you to display a image editor, which crop and resize image.
+The result of your editing, you can upload to wakanda server's folder or in an attribute of type image.
 This widget is based on the Image Cropper plugin -written by Fengyuan Chen (https://github.com/fengyuanchen/cropper).

 Drag and drop to the Wakanda Studio